cassiozen/useStateMachine/README.md

 });
 ```

-The effect function receives two params: the `send` method (So you can trigger transitions from within an effect) and and updater function, to update the context (more on context below).
+The effect function receives three params: the `send` method (So you can trigger transitions from within an effect), an updater function, to update the context (more on context below) and the event that triggered this transition.

 In this example, the state machine will always send the "RETRY" event when entering the error state: